sachinskyte/Zeroday-dashboard/README.md

 1. **Threat API**: Provides real-time security event data
 2. **Blockchain API**: Stores immutable records of security events

 You can configure these connections in the settings panel.
+The system provides detailed connection status information, including:

+- Which specific API endpoint is experiencing connectivity issues
+- Connection attempts and status
+- When data was last updated
+- Whether fallback demo data is being used

+## Error Handling

+Sentinel includes robust error handling to ensure the application continues functioning even when connectivity issues occur:

+- Clearly indicates which specific API (Threat or Blockchain) is experiencing connectivity issues
+- Automatically attempts to reconnect with exponential backoff
+- Uses fallback/demo data when real connections fail
+- Provides detailed error messages to help diagnose connection problems

 ## Getting Started